d4n3sh/thedaneshproject/content/posts/2008-05-18-disable-nuffnang-polls.md

   - 891702860

 ---
-Nuffnang recently launched it&#8217;s [smart poll][1] feature which enabled polls to be shown together with your campaign ads.
-Since it&#8217;s launch I&#8217;ve only seen one poll across all blogs and sites running Nuffnang ads.
+Nuffnang recently launched it's [smart poll][1] feature which enabled polls to be shown together with your campaign ads.
+Since it's launch I've only seen one poll across all blogs and sites running Nuffnang ads.

-It&#8217;s a cool idea to run polls but till the poll questions increase I&#8217;d rather have the polls feature turned off since it&#8217;s taking up too much real estate.
+It's a cool idea to run polls but till the poll questions increase I'd rather have the polls feature turned off since it's taking up too much real estate.

-If you&#8217;re in the same boat with then the screen shots below might help.
+If you're in the same boat with then the screen shots below might help.
 A simple walk through to turn off the polls feature.

 1. On the main main click the green &#8220;More&#8221; link.